Federated Learning in Vehicular Networks

 \section{Abstract}

-Machine learning (ML) has already been adopted in vehicular networks for such applications as autonomous driving, road safety prediction and vehicular object detection, due to its model-free characteristic, allowing adaptive fast response.
-However, the training of the ML model brings significant overhead for the data transmission between the parameter server and the edge devices in the vehicles.
-Federated learning (FL) framework has been recently introduced as an efficient tool with the goal of reducing this transmission overhead while also achieving privacy through the transmission of only the model updates of the learnable parameters rather than the whole dataset.
-In this article, we investigate the usage of FL over ML in vehicular network applications to develop intelligent transportation systems.
-We provide a comprehensive analysis on the feasibility of FL for the ML based vehicular applications.
-Then, we identify the major challenges from both learning perspective, i.e., data labeling and model training, and from the communications point of view, i.e., data rate, reliability, transmission overhead/delay, privacy and resource management.
+Machine learning (ML) has recently been adopted in vehicular networks for applications such as autonomous driving, road safety prediction and vehicular object detection, due to its model-free characteristic, allowing adaptive fast response.
+However, most of these ML applications employ centralized learning (CL), which brings significant overhead for data transmission between the parameter server and vehicular edge devices.
+Federated learning (FL) framework has been recently introduced as an efficient tool with the goal of reducing transmission overhead while achieving privacy through the transmission of model updates instead of the whole dataset.
+In this paper, we investigate the usage of FL over CL in vehicular network applications to develop intelligent transportation systems.
+We provide a comprehensive analysis on the feasibility of FL for the ML based vehicular applications, as well as investigating object detection by utilizing image-based datasets as a case study.
+Then, we identify the major challenges from both learning perspective, i.e., data labeling and model training, and from the communications point of view, i.e., data rate, reliability, transmission overhead, privacy and resource management.
 Finally, we highlight related future research directions for FL in vehicular networks.